tc-ca/TC3oE-Kubernetes/shared-cluster/iac-kubernetes/bootstrapping.md

 ## Repo credentials

 ArgoCD uses a personal access token to get READ access on the git repos.
 This is provided by manually setting the `argocd-personal-access-token` secret in the key vault for the environment.
+This secret should be created using an admin account with `Code (Read)` permissions.

 ## TLS and the Gateway